Saturday, December 29, 2012

 Latter-day Lehrer

-What sets Tom Lehrer apart from other mathematicians, apart from his claim of inventing the Jell-O shot, is that he devoted much of his time in the 1950s and 1960s to writing and performing some of the darkest, funniest songs I've ever heard -- deceptively joyous musical theater-type ditties with droll, sardonic lyrics which dealt with such topics as sex ("I Got It From Agnes"), drugs ("The Old Dope Peddler"), violence ("The Masochism Tango"), religion ("The Vatican Rag"), death ("I Hold Your Hand in Mine") and war ("So Long, Mom") with a candor which set him far apart from both the singers and the comedians of that era.
+What sets Tom Lehrer apart from other mathematicians, apart from his claim of inventing the Jell-O shot, is that he devoted much of his time in the 1950s and 1960s to writing and performing some of the darkest, funniest songs I've ever heard -- deceptively joyous musical theater-type ditties with droll, sardonic lyrics about such topics as sex ("I Got It From Agnes"), drugs ("The Old Dope Peddler"), violence ("The Masochism Tango"), religion ("The Vatican Rag"), death ("I Hold Your Hand in Mine") and war ("So Long, Mom") with a candor which set him far apart from both the singers and the comedians of that era.
 Today, comedians can joke openly about pornography, incest, cannibalism, bestiality, and necrophilia on prime time network television, but this wasn't true 60 years ago when Tom's records couldn't even be played on the radio during respectable hours.

-As with much of the music which now clutters up my brain, the bizarre and sometimes brutal song stylings of Tom Lehrer first entered my life through The Dr. Demento Show.
-This was back in the 1990s, before the Internet was any damned good, and it was difficult to come by information about Tom's life or career back then.
-I couldn't even find a picture of the guy!
-I knew instinctively, though, that he wore glasses.
-Somehow, that was obvious to me.
-His myopia was audible.
 Despite the apparent rudeness of his lyrics, Mr. Lehrer conducted himself with the utmost decorum onstage, using impeccable Ivy League diction, eclectic and impressive vocabulary, and carefully-curated grammar.
 On his records, he comes across as man far too smart to take life the least bit seriously.
 Lerher's musical career occurred during the Cold War when it seemed ever-more-likely that mankind would annihilate itself with increasingly-deadly weapons.
 This looming apocalypse is the topic of several Lehrer songs, and he treats it the way he treats all other subjects: with an air of detached amusement at the absurdity of it all.

 Tom Lehrer's 1953 debut

-Today, almost two decades after I first heard "Poisoning Pigeons in the Park," (the song which made me a fan) I spent some quality time listening to virtually every Tom Lehrer recording available to the public.
-That's not a great investment of time, honestly.
-There are roughly three hours of Lehrer audio in total, nearly all of it consisting of Tom singing solo and accompanying himself on piano.
 His musical output boils down to two brief studio albums (Songs by Tom Lehrer and More of Tom Lehrer), three live albums (Revisited [a.k.a.
 Tom Lehrer in Concert], An Evening Wasted With Tom Lehrer, and That Was the Week That Was), plus a handful of miscellaneous recordings.
-He did record a handful of his most famous songs with a full orchestra, for instance, plus he did a few well-remembered educational songs (like "Silent E") for a PBS children's program called The Electric Company.
+He recorded a handful of his most famous songs with a full orchestra, for instance, plus he did a few well-remembered educational songs (like "Silent E") for a PBS children's program called The Electric Company.
 There are a few good CD compilations out there of Lehrer's work, but buyers should know in advance that the same exact songs from the two studio albums are heard on his first two live LPs as well.
 And I mean, they're note-for-note the same.
 If you buy the boxed set with his "complete" recordings, be prepared to sit through the same songs two or even three times.

-In all instances, the live versions are superior to their (crude) studio counterparts.
-For one thing, Tom tends to put a little more oomph into his singing and playing when he's onstage, hamming it up for the benefit of the crowd.
-Better yet, his between-song monologues are little masterpieces of deadpan, spoken-word comedy.
+Better yet, Tom's between-song monologues are little masterpieces of deadpan, spoken-word comedy.
 He does long, elaborate intros to his tunes, often going off on absurd tangents which have little to nothing to do with the songs.
 These little digressions are the source of many of Lehrer's best one-liners and bon mots.
 A particular favorite, from his description of a fictitious doctor: "His educational career began interestingly enough in agricultural school where he majored in animal husbandry... until they caught him at it one day."
 The audience roars at that joke, and the reaction of the crowd is another reason why Tom's best records are his live ones.
 There's palpable tension as the audience members decide how far they're willing to let Mr. Lehrer go in his pursuit of tasteful bad taste.
 You can practically hear them wince, for instance, when Tom gets to this couplet from "Bright College Days":

 Oh, soon we'll be out amid the cold world's strife.